a-martyn/resnet/README.md

 # Deep Residual Learning for Image Recognition: CIFAR-10, PyTorch Implementation

-This repository provides an implementation of the paper *Deep Residual Learning for Image Recogniton* by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Han Sun [1] which won the first place on the tasks of ImageNet detection, ImageNet localisation, COCO detection, and COCO segmentation.
-The experiment from section 4.2 of the paper, based on the CIFAR-10 dataset, is reproduced here using the PyTorch framework.
+An implementation of the "ResNet" paper *Deep Residual Learning for Image Recogniton* [1] in PyTorch.

-This implementation reproduces the original paper’s observations within less than 1% of the reported test error.
+The CIFAR-10 experiment from section 4.2 of the paper is reproduced.
+For this experiment the authors proposed identity mapping shortcuts without learnable parameters, as opposed to 1x1 convolutions.

-This is the first publicly available implementation of the CIFAR-10 experiment in PyTorch that I'm aware of (section 4.2 in the original paper).
-It is distinct from the ResNet provided within the PyTorch `torchvision` package, in that identity mapping shortcuts are used without learnable parameters, as opposed to 1x1 convolutions.
+The original observations are reproduced here within 1% of the reported test error.

-`main.ipynb` in this repo is a jupyter notebook that runs the all experiments reported here end-to-end.
+`main.ipynb` in this repo is a jupyter notebook that runs all experiments reported here end-to-end.
 The trained models that achieved the highest test error for each experiment are provided in `./pretrained`.
 The experiment results are provided in full as .csvs in `./results`.

 ## Results from the original paper